 Stockholm is built on 14 islands connected by 57 bridges, earning it the nickname 'Venice of the North.'
 It also hosts the annual Nobel Prize ceremonies.

-Prices are about the same throughout the year.
+Sailings departing from Stockholm during the the peak season of spring are considerably more expensive than the the low season of fall.
 Overall Stockholm is fairly expensive compared to other ports.
-Check out the chart below for the monthly average cost per day.
+Take a look at the illustration below for the average cost per day by month.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!